 After the System Load Processor completes its writing of the system data area, it moves the RAD bootstrap to memory locations 0 through 63 and transfers control to the bootstrap.
-Then the bootstrap goes through its normal loading procedure (described later in this chapter in "Initial Loading of System Processors").
+Then the bootstrap goes through its normal loading procedure (described in "Initial Loading of System Processors").